 Once you are done, you can start creating subscriptions with contract terms.

 To create a new subscription with contract terms, navigate to Subscriptions > Create Subscription.
-In the new subscription details page, once you have specified the customer details, you can click to enable contract terms for this subscription.
+In the Create a Subscription page, enable Apply contract terms to this subscription.

-Three new fields for the subscription will be displayed with values auto-populated from the global settings for contract terms.
+New fields for the subscription contract terms are displayed with values auto-populated from the global settings for contract terms.
 You can click and modify these values based on your requirement for each customer/subscription.

 Once you click Create Subscription, your subscription gets saved with corresponding contract terms.

 The subscription details page for a subscription created on contract, highlights the contract related details such as the number of days left on the contract along with the date of renewal or expiry.